HERDAZ/noter/README.md

 to know more.
 Feel free to open an issue if you are having problem with it :)

 ## Participating
-Their are some things that I had the idea of, but haven't coded, writen in TODOs around the file.
+There are some things that I had the idea of, but haven't coded, writen in TODOs around the file.
 Feel free to make pull request if you want to participate.